Hurwitz Generation in Groups of Types $F_4$, $E_6$, $^2E_6$, $E_7$ and $E_8$: Introduction

 It was proven by Hurwitz \cite{hurwitz} that if $G$ is a group of orientation-preserving isometries of a compact Riemann surface of genus $g$, then the order of $G$ is bounded above by $84(g-1)$; groups which attain this bound are known as Hurwitz groups.
 The question of which groups are Hurwitz can be translated purely into the language of group theory by the following, since the above is equivalent to $G$ being a finite quotient of the Fuchsian group

 A Hurwitz triple in a group $G$ is an ordered triple $(x,y,z)$ of elements $x,y,z \in G$ such that $o(x)=2$, $o(y)=3$, $o(z)=7$, $xyz=1$.
 A Hurwitz generating triple is a Hurwitz triple in $G$ such that $\langle x,y \rangle = G$.
 We say that $G$ is a Hurwitz group if it admits a Hurwitz generating triple.
 We refer the reader to two the most recent survey articles \cite{cond2,MR2523424} which survey the landscape of this problem.
-Since quotients of $\Delta$ are perfect, a natural reduction is to consider which non-abelian finite simple groups are Hurwitz.
+Since quotients of $\Delta$ are perfect, a natural reduction is to consider which non-abelian finite quasisimple groups are Hurwitz.
+Recall that a group $G$ is quasisimple if $G/Z(G)$ is simple.
+By the Classification of Finite Simple Groups, the non-abelian finite simple groups fall into three families: the alternating groups, the finite simple groups of Lie type (divided into the classical and the exceptional groups) and a finite family of sporadic groups.

-By the Classification of Finite Simple Groups, the non-abelian finite simple groups fall into three families: the alternating groups, the finite simple groups of Lie type and a finite family of sporadic groups.
-The determination of which alternating groups are Hurwitz was completed by Conder \cite{condhur}; for the sporadic groups, the same problem was completed by Wilson \cite{hurwitzm} with a large contribution by Woldar \cite{sporhur}.
+The determination of which alternating groups are Hurwitz was completed by Conder \cite{condhur}; for the sporadic groups, the problem was completed by Wilson \cite{hurwitzm} with a large contribution by Woldar \cite{sporhur}.
 For classical groups, the problem is understandably quite broad and we mention only a handful of results in this area.
 For small rank groups, a summary of all Hurwitz groups which are subgroups of $PGL_7(q)$ is given by Pellegrini and Tamburini in \cite{MR3400398}.
 For large rank groups, it was shown by Lucchini, Tamburini and Wilson that $SL_n(q)$ is Hurwitz for all $n \geq 287$ and all prime powers $q$ \cite{MR1745399}.
 In between, the picture is a lot more patchy and we simply mention the articles of Vsemirnov \cite{MR2118177} and Vincent and Zalesski \cite{MR2291680} which tackle various classical groups in dimension $7 \leq n \leq 287$.